THIS DATE IN HISTORY: March 10

 Video: Goalie Evgeni Nabokov notches a power-play goal

-2003: Mats Sundin of the Toronto Maple Leafs scores a goal at 14:12 of the third period at the Edmonton Oilers for his 1,000th NHL point.
+2003: Mats Sundin of the visiting Toronto Maple Leafs scores a goal at 14:12 of the third period against the Edmonton Oilers for his 1,000th NHL point.
 It comes after Alexander Mogilny and Tomas Kaberle score 38 seconds apart earlier in the period and proves to be the game-winner in a 3-2 victory.